janewsome63/BeyondEarth-Orbita/src/main/resources/SOURCES.md

 * Add gravity effects to most other entities (still need to do minecarts).
 * Make sound not be muffled when player has oxygen bubble effect.
 * Refactored packages.
+* Add respawn command.
+[X]
+* Redesign Glacio into Pluto.
+[X]
+* Modify the loot tables of hostile mobs.
+[X]
+* Change world gen on planets to have normal stone and deepslate below the crust, and ores that make sense generate in them.
+Each dimension has a unique ore.
+* Change desh, ostrum and calorite into stainless steel, aluminum and titanium.
+Add chromium to make stainless steel.
+* Add carbon, nitrogen ice, potassium and sulphur and world generation for each.

 # Source Credits #
 [Repo](https://github.com/MrScautHD/Beyond-Earth) | [Modrinth](https://modrinth.com/mod/beyond-earth) | [Curseforge](https://www.curseforge.com/minecraft/mc-mods/beyond-earth)